deepnetworkgmbh/generative-ai/README.md

 * **Index Level Access Control:** It controls access to the certain indices for the given users.
 This can only be achieved with **RBAC**.
 However, the configuration cannot be done on Azure Portal, and is only done through **Powershell** or **Azure CLI**.

-* **Document Level Access Control:** This is not natively supported in **Azure AI Search** but it can be achieved using [filtering](https://learn.microsoft.com/en-us/azure/search/search-security-trimming-for-azure-search).
+* **Document Level Access Control:** This scenario involves limiting the returned search results per user/role.
+However this is not natively supported in **Azure AI Search**, but it can be achieved using [filtering](https://learn.microsoft.com/en-us/azure/search/search-security-trimming-for-azure-search).

 More information on Azure AI Search can be found [here](https://learn.microsoft.com/en-us/azure/search/search-security-overview#authorize-service-management).